-On the food waste front, Singapore saw a decrease in food waste generation of 2.5% last year compared with 2018, while recycling rates saw an increase to 18% last year from 17% in 2018.
+Regarding food waste, Singapore saw a decrease in food waste generation of 2.5% in 2019 compared with 2018, while recycling rates saw an increase to 18% last year from 17% in 2018.

-Social enterprise, TreeDots says that the key reason behind the generation of most food waste is consumers’ perception.
+Social enterprise TreeDots says that the key reason behind the generation of most food waste in Singapore is consumers’ perception.
 It says that many businesses and households ‘are still caught up in their so-called knowledge of freshness, or what a product should look like’.

 It says, “Given that consumers’ perspective is as such, businesses will be forced to follow through as well.
 This results in a huge percentage of them throwing away perfectly good food deemed undesirable in the public’s eyes.”

 In 2019, the government announced its Zero Waste Masterplan to reduce the amount of waste sent to Semakau Landfill by 30% by 2030.
-The plan tackles packaging, food and electronic waste, and was implemented to extend the landfill’s lifespan beyond the projected 2035.
+The plan tackles the packaging, food and electronic waste crisis in Singapore, and was implemented to extend the landfill’s lifespan beyond the projected 2035.
 The Republic is also aiming to hit a national recycling rate of 70%, a domestic recycling rate of 30% and a non-domestic recycling rate of 81%.